Scheduling | By Duncan Haughey | Read time minutes

 8. Update Regularly

 Remember to regularly update the schedule with your team to check progress and make adjustments where necessary.
-A daily 15-minute 'Scrum'-style meeting or phone call is useful, one where team members individually say what they did yesterday, say what they intend to do today and highlight any blockers holding them back.
+A daily 15-minute Scrum-style meeting or Zoom call is helpful, one where team members individually say what they did yesterday, say what they intend to do today and highlight any blockers holding them back.

-It's your responsibility as project manager to help remove any blockers and smooth the path ahead.
+It's your responsibility as the project manager to help remove any blockers and smooth the path ahead.

 - Define the tasks and activities using your scope statement